alexkrolick/plainsight/README.md

 - The command-line utilities require Node and a few packages from NPM.
 See [package.json](package.json) for details.

 ## Security Notes
+- The keys are only as secure as your connection!
+HTTP URL parameters are visible to anyone snooping local network traffic, and HTTPS is only as secure as the certificate authority.
+If you want to share a page over an insecure/untrusted connection, have the the recipient save the page and open the file locally.
+Send the token separately over a secure channel.
 - This is mostly a novelty UI and hasn't been validated significantly.
 - Leaving encrypted files out in public may not be that good of an idea.
 A repeated password or brute force attack could result in the files being decrypted without your knowledge.
 - Don't trust blindly in the package manager - audit the dependencies installed by NPM.